Emma continues her series of articles exploring Patanjali's Yamas and Niyamas. This time she looks at the Yama Brahmacharya.

 Brahmacharya encourages right use of energy, so if your energy levels are flagging at the moment, consider whether your daily tasks are draining you of your vitality.
 Could you find a way to take a few moments a day to just stop and breathe and find a little peace?

 This ability to slow down will not only allow your body and mind to take a much-needed break, but you’ll be much more aware of how you’ve been using your energy that day.
 As we mentioned earlier – listen to your body!
 Think about where you’re directing your energy - is it helpful or hurtful?
 Be aware of how you feel physically and energetically when you’re in certain situations - do some people drag your energy down?
 Do others make you light up?
 Is there something you love doing that really gives you a boost?
 (For most of us yes, it’s probably yoga!)
 Whatever your day-to-day schedule includes, become aware of not just what you do, but how you do it, and how it affects you.

 By becoming aware of how our bodies and minds respond to certain situations, we can begin to cultivate a life that does serve us, and that does make the best use of our energy.
 By contemplating Brahmacharya within our every-day actions, we can take our yoga practice off the mat and into our lives and allow it to serve us at all times….

 So what behaviour leads you towards your higher power and helps make the right use of your energy?

-If you'd like to explore the yamas in practice, you can follow our program 'The Eight Limbs of Yoga'.
-In this 8 week program our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.
-Go deeper and truly enrich your yoga practice and hopefully, your life.
+If you'd like to explore the Yamas in practice, follow our 8-week programme 'The Eight Limbs of Yoga'.
+Our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.

 Further reading on the Yamas: